Just a Girl: Live performances

 The song was performed as the opening song of No Doubt and Blink-182's Summer Tour 2004.
 The tour occurred specifically at amphitheaters around the United States.
 Prior to the performance of "Just a Girl", Queen's "We Will Rock You" was played over the PA system to welcome No Doubt.
 Stefani then joined the crowd from the stage wearing oversized green, plaid pants and a brown sweatshirt that emphasized her midriff.
 During the second iHeartRadio Music Festival in 2012, American singer Pink joined No Doubt on stage for a duetted version of "Just a Girl".
 The staff at Entertainment Tonight was impressed by the performance, calling it a "rad moment".

 For Stefani's solo This Is What the Truth Feels Like Tour of 2016, "Just a Girl" was performed as part of the concert's encore, alongside performances of "Truth" (2016) and "The Sweet Escape" (2006).
 Stefani changed outfits, prior to returning to the stage, and wore a white corset that displaying the words "Blond Rebel" for the performance.
 In April 2018, Stefani announced a concert residency titled Just a Girl that would occur at the Planet Hollywood Resort Las Vegas.
 During the show, the singer performs a number including "Just a Girl" during the concert's encore.
 Stefani wears a "sparkly cowgirl getup" which serves as a nod to her boyfriend Blake Shelton.

+No Doubt performed the "Just a Girl" on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.